Find the Right Saddle for Your Eastman® Acoustic Guitar

 From the factory, almost all Eastman acoustic guitars have a 12 inch fretboard radius.
 Please note that if you are not the original owner, another neck may have been installed at some point.
 You may want to check the fretboard radius with a gauge.

 However, other saddle dimensions will vary.
 A large number of Eastman models will have a B compensated with slanted bass saddle – more on this in the next section.
-However, this saddle type length will vary, typically between 69 and 71 mm.
-In our experience, models made before 2022 tend to have 69 mm long saddles, and models built after 2021 tend to have 71 mm long saddles, but please measure your current saddle and bridge saddle slot before ordering.
+However, this saddle type length will vary, often between 69 and 71 mm.
+You must measure your current saddle and bridge saddle slot before ordering.
 Please see our article on How To Remove Saddle Without Completely Restringing for tips.

 Your saddle may be longer than 71 mm as well, particularly if you have a through saddle – discussed later.

-Eastman saddles will vary from 2.9 to 3.2 mm thickness.
-Be sure to measure your current saddle and compare the thickness to the saddle you intend to buy.
-We make our Eastman-style saddles in a 3.2 mm thickness, but please contact us if you need a different spec.
+Eastman saddles will often from 2.9 to 3.2 mm thickness, but may be as thin as 2.5 mm.
+You will need to measure your current saddle and compare the thickness to the saddle you intend to buy.
+We make our Eastman-style saddles in a 3.2 mm thickness.
 While it might not seem like much to adjust a saddle from 3.2 to 2.9 mm thickness, doing so by hand is difficult as there’s little to grip on to.
 Please see our article on How to Adjust Saddle Thickness for more information.

 Also check your bass to treble height difference as this will vary.
-We make our Eastman-style saddles with a 1.0 mm difference, but can make to a different spec upon request.
+We make our Eastman-style saddles with a 1.0 mm difference.
 Please see our article on Bass to Treble Height Difference for more information.

 Step Two: Determine Saddle Type